parMaster/mcache/README.md

 If the key does not exist, an error `mcache.ErrKeyNotFound` will be returned.
 If the key exists but is expired, an error `mcache.ErrExpired` will be returned, and the key-value pair will be deleted.

 Either error or value could be checked to determine if the key exists.
+Error is easier to check when the value is a zero value.

 ### Has